-Enormous amount of knowledge is available just a click away, you’re now your only excuse.
-Now you can learn anything from coding, designing, art, business management, enhancement of cognitive abilities and more.
+An enormous amount of knowledge is available just a click away, you’re now your only excuse.
+Now you can learn anything from coding, designing, art, business management, enhancement of cognitive abilities, and more.
 To get started use these 50+ splendid websites which can help you learn a lot in any discipline.

 Are you ready?

-2. TED – TED features powerful talks from leaders and experts in their fields such as – Richard Branson, Tony Robbins, Steve Jobs, Stephen Hawking and many more.
-Here are few must watch TED talks:
+TED – TED features powerful talks from leaders and experts in their fields such as – Richard Branson, Tony Robbins, Steve Jobs, Stephen Hawking, and many more.
+Here are a few must-watch TED talks:

-3. Stack Exchange – Brilliant platform where you get answers to complex and technical questions quickly.
-Most answers are highly accurate and written by expert in their field.
+Stack Exchange – Brilliant platform where you get answers to complex and technical questions quickly.
+Most answers are highly accurate and written by experts in their field.

-4. ZenHabits – An inspiring blog by Leo Babauta about implementing zen habits such as simplifying life, living frugally, inner happiness, motivation, health habits and inculcating good habits in daily life.
+ZenHabits – An inspiring blog by Leo Babauta about implementing zen habits such as simplifying life, living frugally, inner happiness, motivation, health habits, and inculcating good habits in daily life.
 His book “The Power of Less” has helped me make significant changes in life – a great read.

-7. Wikipedia – It’s hugely popular and there has been many questions on the quality of information it offers.
-Though seeing from another perspective – It’s gives you enormous amount of validated information for free which cannot be found in one well consolidated encyclopedia, anywhere else.
+Wikipedia – It’s hugely popular and there have been many questions on the quality of information it offers.
+Though seeing from another perspective – It gives you an enormous amount of validated information for free which cannot be found in one well-consolidated encyclopedia, anywhere else.

 Investopedia – Words like investing, stocks and finances, scare the shit out of you?
 Well, not anymore.
-Investopedia is an easy to understand online dictionary of finance, credit cards, forex, wealth creation and protection and lots more.
+Investopedia is an easy-to-understand online dictionary of finance, credit cards, Forex, wealth creation and protection, and lots more.

 Apart from educational content, they offer interactive tools such as Investopedia Stock Simulator which lets you practice stock trading for free.

-Mental Floss – A website filled with many interesting articles about facts, news, trivia and quizzes.
+Mental Floss – A website filled with many interesting articles about facts, news, trivia, and quizzes.
 Everything has been presented in a humorous way and is fun to learn.

-Grammarly – Platform to instantly check your writing for grammar, punctuation, style and more.
-They regularly post interesting grammar tips and dicussions on their Facebook and Twitter page.
+Grammarly – Platform to instantly check your writing for grammar, punctuation, style, and more.
+They regularly post interesting grammar tips and discussions on their Facebook and Twitter pages.

-Labnol.org – Digital Inspiration is an award winning blog by Amit Agarwal who writes about technology hacks, how to guides, web applications, and consumer electronics.
+Labnol.org – Digital Inspiration is an award-winning blog by Amit Agarwal who writes about technology hacks, how-to guides, web applications, and consumer electronics.
 He is also the author of the book The Most Useful Websites.

-Litemind – A brilliant website which helps you explore ways to use your mind more effectively.
-It features simple activites to boost your brain power, escape thinking traps, improve problem solving skills, perfect memory and more.
+Litemind – A brilliant website that helps you explore ways to use your mind more effectively.
+It features simple activities to boost your brainpower, escape thinking traps, improve problem-solving skills, perfect memory, and more.